The Birth of a Nation (soundtrack): Critical response

-Music critic Jonathan Broxton wrote "the score represents the best music of Henry Jackman’s career to date.
-It’s not flashy, it doesn’t have any kick-ass action sequences, it doesn’t have any pulsating themes, and for a great deal of it’s running time it isn’t even especially “fun” music due to the poignant emotional nature of the film it accompanies [...]
-The way he incorporates both African tribal music and choral elements into the score – although it’s clearly not a groundbreaking conceptual stretch – nevertheless speaks directly to his main character’s two sources of strength: his cultural heritage, and God.
-Furthermore, the clarity and precision of the stripped-down instrumental textures also indicates, Jackman’s increased confidence in his own music.
-With music like this, which is often unadorned, or limited to just one or two instruments, you can’t hide behind walls of orchestration.
-The melodies and the harmonies have to speak for themselves, and the fact that they can do that here, while also conveying a number of subtly different emotional resonances, is to Jackman’s great credit."
+Music critic Jonathan Broxton of Movie Music UK wrote "the score represents the best music of Henry Jackman's career to date.
+It's not flashy, it doesn't have any kick-ass action sequences, it doesn't have any pulsating themes, and for a great deal of i [sic] running time it isn't even especially “fun” music due to the poignant emotional nature of the film it accompanies [...]
+The way he incorporates both African tribal music and choral elements into the score – although it's clearly not a groundbreaking conceptual stretch – nevertheless speaks directly to his main character's two sources of strength: his cultural heritage, and God.
+Furthermore, the clarity and precision of the stripped-down instrumental textures also indicates, Jackman's increased confidence in his own music.
+With music like this, which is often unadorned, or limited to just one or two instruments, you can't hide behind walls of orchestration.
+The melodies and the harmonies have to speak for themselves, and the fact that they can do that here, while also conveying a number of subtly different emotional resonances, is to Jackman's great credit."

-James Southall of Movie Wave wrote "it’s nice to hear Jackman demonstrating a different side to his musical personality: it might not get any truly memorable moments like these films often do in their scores but it’s certainly not overcooked, nor ridden with clichés.
-The composer manages to successfully convey Turner’s faith, his conviction and his inspirational qualities, at the same time as demonstrating an understanding of just how tragic and awful so much of what happened actually was."
-Todd McCarthy of The Hollywood Reporter wrote "Henry Jackman’s score is unusually varied and draws upon multiple musical traditions and references to fine effect."
+James Southall of Movie Wave wrote "it's nice to hear Jackman demonstrating a different side to his musical personality: it might not get any truly memorable moments like these films often do in their scores but it's certainly not overcooked, nor ridden with clichés.
+The composer manages to successfully convey Turner's faith, his conviction and his inspirational qualities, at the same time as demonstrating an understanding of just how tragic and awful so much of what happened actually was."
+Todd McCarthy of The Hollywood Reporter wrote "Henry Jackman's score is unusually varied and draws upon multiple musical traditions and references to fine effect."
 Peter Travers of Rolling Stone said that Jackman's score "pushes when it needs to subtly persuade", while Christopher Orr of The Atlantic criticised the score calling it as "overwrought" at times.